bibak453/py_heart/README.md

 ```

--**SCN** and **TXT** labels with the same filename will be places under one file for ease of use.
+**SCN** and **TXT** labels with the same filename will be places under one file for ease of use.

--Functions name will be as closely to the original, example
+Functions name will be as closely to the original.

--All files decompressed from the **LVNS3DAT.PAK** file will retain it's original naming.
+All files decompressed from the **LVNS3DAT.PAK** file will retain it's original naming.

 #### FOLDER structure:
 IMG
-* BG  - Used for all Background images
+* BG  - Background Images
-* CG  - Used for all special full screen images
+* CG  - Special FullScreen Images
-* HV  - Used for all HVisuals
+* HV  - HVisuals
-* CHR - Used for all character sprites
+* CHR - Character Sprites
-* OPD - Used for the opening scenario
+* OPD - Op Data
-* CLK - Used for the clock animation
+* CLK - Clock Animation
-* CAL - used for the callendar animation
+* CAL - Calendar Animation

 AUDIO
-* BGM - Used for all background music #TODO: Needs to be ripped from the CD with python
+* BGM - Background Music
-* SFX - Used for all special sound effects
+* SFX - Special Sound Effects
 * VOC - Used eventually for AI voice acting

 FONTS
+... # font files

 # DATA blocks commands